lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

 > If node status in GUI Portal is incorrect, use route command to see if ganglia is working on correct port. ganglia should listening on management network port, if not, in every nodes, use `ip route add 239.2.11.71 dev eth0` (eth0 should be the management nic) to config and start gmond `service gmond restart`, then restart LiCO by using `./lico start`.

 #Appendix 3.
-ThinkServer Support（for ThinkServer only）
+ThinkServer support（for ThinkServer only）

 Most of steps are same between ThinkServer and RackServer, so you can follow the processes above and keep following 2 differences in mind.